 - A “theatre management” option is available that joins the MFA Production Management curricula with a graduate certificate program in Arts Administration at Boston University’s Metropolitan College.

-- Demonstrate proficiency in Production Management sufficient to successfully obtain a professional position in the performing arts field.
+- Demonstrate a high level of technical and interpretive Production Management skills sufficient to obtain professional positions in the performing arts.

 Program of Study

 |CFA TH 599 Matinee||0||0|